 3. You look forward to the future together.
 Common vision is a powerful thing.
 Are you excited about spending your life with your partner?
-That’s an important sign of a passionate relationship.
+That’s an important sign of passion in a relationship.

 4. You make sacrifices for each other.
 Giving is the sixth human need, and it’s the biggest key to a passionate relationship.
 After all, “The secret to living is giving,” as Tony says, so finding ways to give in tangible and intangible ways, especially in moments of spontaneity, can keep passion thriving.

 5. You’re affectionate with each other.
-Touch is intimate – even simply hand holding while walking or touching your partner’s knee when you sit next to each other means you’re connected in a special way.
+Touch is intimate – even small gestures like hand holding while walking or touching your partner’s knee when you sit next to each other means you’re connected in a special way.

 6. You can say what’s on your mind.
 It can also mean sharing negative feelings without fear of your partner acting irrationally.
 You know how to communicate and resolve conflicts without fighting so that you can say what you feel without fear.

 7. You have fun together.
 Yes, fun!
-Passionate relationships aren’t all about lust in the bedroom.
+Passion in a relationship isn’t all about lust in the bedroom.
 Strong couples have date nights, make new memories and laugh together.
 Variety is one of the six human needs, and it’s important in relationships, too.
 Keep things exciting.

 8. You can be vulnerable together.
-Emotional intimacy is just as essential as physical intimacy.
-Are you comfortable telling your partner your most intense dreams and fears?
-That’s a passionate relationship.
+Emotional intimacy is a hallmark of companionate love, and is just as essential as physical intimacy to a passionate relationship.
+Are you comfortable being vulnerable and telling your partner your most intense dreams and fears?
+That’s passionate love.